chrisbraddock/node-cgmon/README.md

     `cgminer.host` - host IP for cgminer API *(default '127.0.0.1')*

     `cgminer.port` - host port for cgminer API *(default 4028)*

+    `minMHSAv` - minimum mh/s average to issue warning for

+    `minMHS5s` - minimum mh/s over 5 seconds to issue warning for

+    `numGPUs` - will issue warning if this value is different than the detected number of gpus

+    `maxTemp` - will reboot machine if gpu temperature exceeds this

+    `maxFanSpeed` - will reboot machine if gpu fan speed exceeds this

+    `maxHErrPct` - will reboot machine if gpu hardware error % exceeds this

+    `maxRejPct` - will reboot machine if gpu work reject % exceeds this

+    `maxGetCgminerPidAttempts` - will reboot machine if the number of attempts to get cgminer PID exceeds this

     `monitorIntervalSeconds` - interval in seconds which monitoring takes place *(default 5)*